openpaygo/metrics/API Specs.md

 The OpenPAYGO Metrics payload is meant to contain all of the information necessary for the processing of the request, including the serial number of the device and any authentication or other metadata necessary for the processing of the request.
 This is unlike RESTful standards for API but is done on purpose to allow for the payload to be passed through intermediary seemlessly.
 In particular this allows for the data to be collected offline using mechanisms such as OpenPAYGO Pass (storing data into an RFID tag) or OpenPAYGO Bridge (transferring data to a smartphone) and then submitted to a server while online without needing to store any information apart from the payload themselves to remove the need from any processing to be done by the intermediary.
 It also allows for the data of accessories (without remote connectivity) to be bundled together with the data of a primary device (that has remote connectivity) without the device needing to know anything about the data format of the accessories.

+### Asynchronous Flow

+When the request and response is asynchronous (e.g. when the data is sent through OpenPAYGO Pass or OpenPAYGO Bridge offline), specific rules should be followed to ensure data consistency.

+- The data should NOT be cleared after being sent but instead only after receiving a response.
+This is key, as sometimes the data might be requested several times before being sent to an actual server for response (e.g. user tapping their OpenPAYGO Pass several times or several agents collecting with OpenPAYGO Bridge), if it is cleared at sending then it will be lost.
+Instead, it is preferrable to only clear the data when receiving the response.

+- If possible, after sending the data, the new data should both be appended to the existing, as well as to a separate secondary storage.
+This secondary storage should in that case be cleared if the data is requested again.
+When a response is received, the main storage is cleared and the secondary storage is transferred to the main storage.
+This allows to properly keep track of the data generated between the request and the response time while not risking losing the initial data by clearing it before receiving a response.

+- If this is not possible, then it is assumed that the data taken between the request and the response will be lost, which is an acceptable tradeoff as the period of time between request and response is generally small in comparison to the overall time stored in the data and is usually a period of low activity.

 ## Security